YoushanZhang/feature_extraction/README.md

 Zhang, Y., Allem, J. P., Unger, J. B., & Cruz, T. B. (2018).
 Automated identification of hookahs (waterpipes) on instagram: an application in feature extraction using convolutional neural network and support vector machine classification.
 Journal of medical Internet research, 20(11), e10513.
 `

+You can also try to extract features using your own datasets.